SmalkiGroove/heroes-expansion/doc/HEROES.md

 - Starts with Ultimate Artificier directly, allowing hero to craft creature artifacts for half the cost.
 - When visiting an Academy town, the hero gains Knowledge points equal to his level to increase the power of the creatures artifacts.
-- Gain 1 resource upon leveling up.
-Cycles between all resources except Golds (equivalent to +1 to all resources every 6 levels).
+- Gain 2 resources upon leveling up.
+Cycles between all resources except Golds (equivalent to +2 to all resources every 6 levels).

 Starting Skills
 - Artificier (4)